-*- eval: (my/execute-startup-blocks) -*-

 sequence of letters.

-#+begin_details Irregular Roots
+details Irregular Roots

-Irregular roots do not consist of 3 different consonants; instead, they fall into three categories:
+Irregular roots do not consist of 3 different consonants; instead, they fall into three categories: Doubled roots :: where the second and third root letters are the

 same.